-Ski trips are an excellent way to enjoy an active holiday.
-Most destination ski resorts have amazing amenities and a lift systems to maximize the amount of skiing and snowboarding one can do during their vacation.
-Ski resorts often come with the caveat of crowds, line ups and competition for who can ski all the powder first.
-However, there is an alternative for the skier or snowboarder who values quality over quantity, and it comes in the form of a helicopter access ski vacation.
+Ski trips are continuing to become an increasing popular way to enjoy an active holiday.
+Destination ski resorts have large amenities and lift systems to maximize the amount of skiing and snowboarding one can do during their vacation, however they also often come with large crowds, long line-ups, and competition for who can ski all the powder first.
+There is thankfully an alternative for the skier or snowboarder who values quality over quantity, remote over the familiar, and is looking for a truly unique experience.
+It comes in the form of a helicopter access ski vacation.

-Helicopter accessed is very different from the more familer, heliskiing.
-On a helicopter accessed trip you’re flown in and out of a desitination where you stay for a set period of time.
-Once you’re at your destination e.g. the Mallard Mountain Lodge, you’re free to explore far and wide by human-powderd means, mostly ski touring, snowboarding touring/splitboarding, snowshoeing in winter, or hiking in the summer.
-The helicopter does not assist you on your assent to the top, making for a quieter, more peaceful wilderness experience.
+Helicopter access is very different from the more familiar, heli-skiing.
+On a helicopter accessed trip you are flown in and out of a destination where you will stay for a set period of time.
+Once you’re at your destination e.g. Mallard Mountain Lodge, you are then free to explore far and wide by human-powdered means, either ski touring or split-boarding in the winter, or hiking in the summer.
+The helicopter is only used for transfers of guests and supplies at the lodge, typically once a week.

 Here’s 5 reasons you should consider this type of ski touring experience on your next winter trip: